-- Keep your own binder or other organizational system with your loved one’s medical information.
+Keep your own binder or another organisational system with your loved one’s medical information.
 Keep track of medications your loved one takes, contact information for his or her doctors and other notes about care.
-Create a contact list of neighbors and friends who you can reach out to in case of an emergency.
+Create a contact list of neighbours and friends who you can reach out to in case of an emergency.

-- If you can, occasionally have meals delivered or hire someone to do housework or yard work.
+If you can, occasionally have meals delivered or hire someone to do housework or garden work.
 Your loved one and/or the primary caregiver will appreciate the small break.

 Ask how the primary caregiver is doing, too.
 As part of your check-in calls, chat with the primary caregiver.
 Caregiving can be stressful, and talking about it can help.